Skullybutcher/Bharatbuilds/docs/workspaces.md

 ```

 Witnesses, impact, patch, certificate, and the three human gates work
-identically for custom procedures — the pipeline is domain-agnostic by design.
+identically for custom procedures, the pipeline is domain-agnostic by design.